-Student faculty associations are permitted to select their officers by any method they deem suitable, provide that method is established in legislation that meets the requirements of Students' Union Bylaw 8100.
-Generally this interpretation requires the election of executive officers.
-Fourteen of the fifteen student faculty associations elect their executive officers.
-The exception is the ALES Faculty Student Association, which operates as a confederacy of department clubs coordinated by an undergraduate liaison hired by the ALES Student Services Office.
+Student faculty associations are permitted to select their officers by any method they deem suitable, provided that method is established in legislation that meets the requirements of Students' Union Bylaw 8100.
+Generally, this interpretation requires the election of executive officers.
+Thirteen of the fifteen student faculty associations elect their executive officers.
+The exceptions are the ALES Faculty Student Association, which operates as a confederacy of department clubs coordinated by an undergraduate liaison hired by the ALES Student Services Office, and the Physical Education & Recreation Council of Students, which appoints Executive officers through a nominating committee.